jflex-de/jflex/tex/lex-specs.md

 input buffer, the lexical states of the specification, a constructor, and the scanning method with the user supplied actions.

-The name of the class is by default `Yylex`, it is customisable with the `%class` directive (see also section [ClassOptions]).
-The input buffer of the lexer is connected with an input stream over the `java.io.Reader` object which is passed to the lexer in the generated constructor.
-If you want to provide your own constructor for the lexer, you should always call the generated one in it to initialise the input buffer.
-The input buffer should not be accessed directly, but only over the advertised API (see also section [ScannerMethods]).
+The name of the class is by default `Yylex`.
+The name is customisable with the `%class` directive.
+The input buffer of the lexer is connected with external input through the `java.io.Reader` object which is passed to the lexer in the generated constructor.
+If you provide your own constructor for the lexer, you should always chain-call the generated one to initialise the input buffer.
+The input buffer should not be accessed directly, but only through the advertised API (see also [Scanner Methods](#ScannerMethods)).
 Its internal implementation may change between releases or skeleton files without notice.

 The main interface to the outside world is the generated scanning method (default name `yylex`, default return type `Yytoken`).
-Most of its aspects are customisable (name, return type, declared exceptions etc., see also section [ScanningMethod]).
+Most of its aspects are customisable (name, return type, declared exceptions etc.).
 If it is called, it will consume input until one of the expressions in the specification is matched or an error occurs.
 If an expression is matched, the corresponding action is executed.
-It may return a value of the specified return type (in which case the scanning method returns with this value), or if it doesn’t return a value, the scanner resumes consuming input until the next expression is matched.
-If the end of file is reached, the scanner executes the EOF action, and (also upon each further call to the scanning method) returns the specified EOF value (see also section [EOF]).
+It may return a value of the specified return type (in which case the scanning method returns with this value), or, if it does not return a value, the scanner resumes consuming input until the next expression is matched.
+If the end of file is reached, the scanner executes the `EOF` action, and (also upon each further call to the scanning method) returns the specified `EOF` value.

 ### Scanner methods and fields accessible in actions (API) {#ScannerMethods}

 Generated methods and member fields in JFlex scanners are prefixed with `yy` to indicate that they are generated and to avoid name conflicts with user code copied into the class.
 Since user code is part of the same class, JFlex has no language means like the `private` modifier to indicate which members and methods are internal and which ones belong to the API.
-Instead, JFlex follows a naming convention: everything starting with a `zz` prefix like `zzStartRead` is to be considered internal and subject to change without notice between JFlex releases.
-Methods and members of the generated class that do not have a `zz` prefix like `yycharat` belong to the API that the scanner class provides to users in action code of the specification.
+Instead, JFlex follows a naming convention: everything starting with `zz`, such as `zzStartRead`, is internal and subject to change without notice between JFlex releases.
+Methods and members of the generated class that do not have a `zz` prefix, such as `yycharat`, belong to the API that the scanner class provides to users in action code of the specification.
 They will remain stable and supported between JFlex releases as long as possible.

 Currently, the API consists of the following methods and member fields:

--   `String yytext()`\
+-   `String yytext()`

     returns the matched input text region

--   `int yylength()`\
+-   `int yylength()`

     returns the length of the matched input text region (does not require a `String` object to be created)

--   `char yycharat(int pos)`\
+-   `char yycharat(int pos)`

     returns the character at position `pos` from the matched text.
 It is equivalent to `yytext().charAt(pos)`, but faster. `pos` must be a value from `0` to `yylength()-1`.

--   `void yyclose()`\
+-   `void yyclose()`

     closes the input stream.
 All subsequent calls to the scanning method will return the end of file value

--   `void yyreset(java.io.Reader reader)`\
+-   `void yyreset(java.io.Reader reader)`

     closes the current input stream, and resets the scanner to read from a new Reader.
 All internal variables are reset, the old Reader *cannot* be reused (content of the internal buffer is discarded and lost).
 The lexical state is set to `YY_INITIAL`.
 The `%{init` code is *not* included in `yyreset`, because it is assumed to run in the context of a constructor, not a normal method.
-If `%{init` does need to be repeated, consider constructing a new lexer object instead or additionally calling a custom function that performs any additional user-level state reset.
+If `%{init` does need to be repeated, consider constructing a new lexer object instead, or calling a custom function that performs any additional user-level state reset.

--   `void yypushStream(java.io.Reader reader)`\
+-   `void yypushStream(java.io.Reader reader)`

     Stores the current input stream on a stack, and reads from a new stream.
 Lexical state, line, char, and column counting remain untouched.
 The current input stream can be restored with